mahdicharif/etl_assessment/README.md

 This project implements an ETL pipeline to handle data related to Shopify configuration using Airflow and Docker.
 Tests are also implemented.
+The backfill logic is straightforward, each run being focused on a single day.

 ## Prerequisites